-A practioner may assume the involvement of fungus based on the presence of a certain combination of symptoms.
-Having definite candida symptoms and at least some of the contributing factors present in your health history will be an important part of the diagnosis.
-Significant factors that can contribute to the development of CRC include: antibiotics, high sugar, starch or alcohol consumption, stress, intestinal illness, degenerative illness, treatment with chemotherapy drugs, corticosteroids, hormones, birth control pills or other strong pharmaceuticals.
+A practioner may suspect fungal overgrowth based on a certain combination of symptoms.
+They will be looking for specific candida symptoms and at least some potential contributing factors in your health history.
+They'll be on the look out for a history of antibiotics, high sugar, starch or alcohol consumption, high stress, intestinal illness, degenerative illness, treatment with chemotherapy drugs, corticosteroids, hormones, birth control pills or other strong pharmaceuticals.

 Health Enhancing Program

-Regardless of which, or how many health challenges are present, clearing candida overgrowth is sure to enhance your overall health picture.
+Regardless of which, or how many health challenges are present, clearing candida overgrowth can enhance your overall health picture.
 Lowering levels of intestinal fungus allows the intestinal membrane to heal and, finally, reducing these pathogens and cleansing the colon removes related putrefaction that suppresses digestive efficiency.

-Diagnosis Though new research and laboratory methods are emerging, as mentioned, there are few absolute methods available to diagnose candida overgrowth as a cause of illness.
+Though new research and laboratory methods are emerging, there are no absolute methods available to diagnose candida overgrowth as a cause of illness.
 Candida is a naturally occurring organism in the healthy body and different levels of it affect each person differently.
 This is part of the reason stool tests and blood tests have not been seen as conclusive.
 It may be impossible to know how tolerant one is to Candida and its by-products.
 People with a strong constitution may be capable of hosting large populations of Candida fungus with a minimum of symptoms while others, who are more sensitive, may feel a great deal of health stress as a result of mild Candida overgrowth.

 1-IgG blood testing for serum candida antibody levels (IgG, IgM, and IgA) reveal if you have developed a certain kind of allergic response to Candida.
-It will not tell you if you have any other kind biochemical reactions to Candida.
+It will only identify this type of sensitivity, not other biochemical reactions to Candida.

 2-Electro-dermal testing by a naturopath may tell you if Candida overgrowth is the worst problem that your body is currently facing.
 Results from this testing tends to be priority based, according to the level of stress each condition may be causing your body.
-If you have other serious illness, even if related to the Candida, your results for candida levels may be deceptively low.
+If you have other serious illness, even if related to the Candida, your results for candida may be deceptively low.

-3-Stool testing will tell you if your levels of yeast fall within a "normal" range, which reflects an average of what is normal for other people but may not necessarily indicate a level of yeast that is "normal" for your body.
+3-Stool testing will only tell you if your levels of yeast fall within a "normal" range, which reflects an average of what is normal for other people but may not necessarily indicate a level of yeast that is "normal" for your body.

 4-Detailed Questionnaires (such as the Whole Approach Candida Questionnaire) are often used to help identify candida-related health symptoms and history.
 Having a high initial score on the questionnaire does not mean Candida is the only cause for your symptoms.
 However, regardless of the degree to which candida overgrowth is affecting you, the Whole Approach diet and product protocol can boost your well being.

-CECA (CandiSphere Enzyme Immuno Assay Test) diagnoses candida by detecting antibodies against cytoplasmic proteins of the invasive fungal yeasts.
+5- CECA (CandiSphere Enzyme Immuno Assay Test) diagnoses candida by detecting antibodies against cytoplasmic proteins of the invasive fungal yeasts.

-Serum or urine Darabinitol test (a hard to find test that identifies this neurotoxic Candida metabolite)
+6- Serum or urine Darabinitol test (a hard to find test that identifies this neurotoxic Candida metabolite)

-Ask your primary care practioner or specialist to check out Genova Diagnostics as they may the above tests
+Ask your primary care practioner or specialist to check out Genova Diagnostics as they may do the above tests

 - The yeast-isolation blood test often produces false-negatives

-Candida skin tests.
+- Candida skin tests.
 Ineffective because Candida is naturally present on the skin

-Live-blood cell tests with a darkfield microscope can be interesting but not definitive either.
+- Live-blood cell tests with a darkfield microscope can be interesting but not definitive either.